0X-JonMichaelGalindo/LimnJS/README.md

 If you already love types, skip this section.

-Someone: "Writing out types wastes time.
+Someone: "Specifying types wastes time.
 I'm not going to pass a number to my function that expects a URL, obviously.
 Why would I want types?"

 I can relate; and in many cases, that's true.
 LimnJS doesn't force you to use types.

-Still, let me explain the JavaScript problem we're trying to fix with types.
+Still, types exist to fix a real problem in JavaScript.
 What if you wrote `thing.Mass` instead of `thing.mass`?
 You pass that value to your function `calculateAverageMass()`.

 Everything looks good.
 Your program runs normally.
-But, your average has become `NaN`!
+But, your average comes out `NaN`!
 There are no errors, but the end-result is wrong.
 And you don't know why.
 Maybe you were pulling data from a server.
 Now you start wondering, do I have a typo in my API request?
 Am I not getting data back?
 Is the service down?
 These problems are real headaches in JavaScript.
 Outlines (types) prevent these bugs, specifically.